 - Your education and employment can be verified.

 - There is any inaccurate information in government or law enforcement files related to you.

 These kinds of alerts on your background check act as a red flag for hiring managers and may delay or jeopardize their decision to hire you.

 You’ll also be able to spot any inaccuracies and take steps to correct them.

 You might also consider requesting a copy of your credit report (you can get one free every year).
-Some employers do run credit checks on certain employees.
+Some employers do run credit checks for employment for certain positions, but employers do not see your credit score.
 (See The Difference Between Employment & Personal Credit Checks.)

 If You Have A Criminal Record, Be Ready To Explain It

 If you have a criminal record, have a plan for how you will bring this up with a potential employer.